JanineNeith/Nmap-Scanner-Python/README.md

 # Nmap-Scanner-Python
-# This is a Nmap Scanner in Python

 The target IP address is first requested from the user in this revised version utilizing the input() function.
 The target ip variable holds this value.